johandeklerk/pcc/README.md

 `composer install`

+`cp .env.example .env`

 `php artisan key:generate`

 `yarn install`

 Otherwise run the commands from within the container

-You can access the api at http://localhost, feel free to edit docker-compose.yml to change the ports to your liking
+You can access the api at http://localhost:9000, feel free to edit docker-compose.yml to change the ports to your liking

 ### API Usage

-Make an HTTP POST to http://localhost/api/filter
+Make an HTTP POST to http://localhost:9000/api/filter

 Set the Content-Type: application/json header